DevExpress-Examples/dashboard-vue-app-get-started/readme.md

-# Get Started - Dashboard Component for Vue
+# Get Started - Client-Side Dashboard Application built with Vue

-This project demonstrates how you can incorporate a DevExpress Dashboard component into a client-side app built with Vue.js.
+This project demonstrates how you can incorporate a DevExpress Dashboard component into a client-side app built with Vue.
 Use it as a template when you need to create a similar web application.

 The example uses a modular client-server approach.
 The server (backend) project communicates with the client (frontend) application that includes all the necessary styles, scripts and HTML templates.
-Note that the script version on the client must match the version of libraries on the server up to the minor version number.
+Note that the script version on the client must match the version of libraries on the server.

 - The [asp-net-core-server](asp-net-core-server) folder contains the backend project built with ASP.NET Core 3.1.
-- The [dashboard-vue-app](dashboard-vue-app) folder contains the client application built with Vue.js.
+- The [dashboard-vue-app](dashboard-vue-app) folder contains the client application built with Vue.

 ## Quick Start